 4. No blocking in between the drinks carts!

 Yes, sitting just in front of the toilet may be annoying if people start piling up in front of it as if the bathroom might run away.
 However, it is even more annoying to have to go to pee, while being blocked in between the carts from which the flight attendants serve the drinks to the passengers.
 That sound of the coffee hitting the cup – it makes you want to pee even more!
 And the toilet is so far.
 Sitting in the last row means you will always be the first in the queue for the loo.
 Wait, did I say queue?
 What is the queue?

 5. The plane seat in the last row is the safest one!

-All being said, just choose the last row next time you fly.
-It won’t kill you if you try.
+With everything taken into account, I would still recommend: choose the last row of seats next time you fly.
+Sitting in the back of a plane won’t kill you if you try!
 Pun intended.